MarkBio/In-silico-Analysis-Transposon-Sequencing/README.md

 abs_r_analysis.py - in-silico analysis of experimental results.
 Transposon insertion in M. abs (ATCC 19977).
 Smooth to Rough transition associated locus.

+- Documentation is presented in the py.files, explanaton & commentary are located by all of the function used.
+  The stages of each analysis is reported with I/O and the desired results.
+The analysis is elementary, accessible, very mutable and can change based on the desired modifications and outcomes.
 - For this analysis GFF, Genome sequences and individual gene sequences files were downloaded from https://mycobrowser.epfl.ch/releases
 - Defined function were used for a simple analysis of the experimental results; genes associated with smooth to rough transition.